 For one reason or another, BJJ doesn’t seem to attract men and women to the same degree.
 It is not that women are not welcome, or are not successful in the sport.
-On the contrary, there are impressive examples of women in Jiu Jitsu as teachers and competitors at the highest levels.
-The ratio, however, increased during the last decade, remains very much male oriented to this day.
-With a hope of expanding the pool of female subscribers to the art, we bring you the 8 of the very best Brazilian Jiu Jitsu women competitors of today.
+On the contrary, there are impressive examples of women in Jiu-Jitsu as teachers and competitors at the highest levels.
+The ratio, however, increased during the last decade, remains very much male-oriented to this day.
+With the hope of expanding the pool of female subscribers to the art, we bring you 8 of the very best Brazilian Jiu-Jitsu women competitors of today.
 So, follow their example and put the Gi on!
-You’ll soon be hooked to an art with no limitations and can even reach the level of these impressive ladies.
+You’ll soon be hooked to art with no limitations and can even reach the level of these impressive ladies.

-FNow, almost everyone involved in BJJ, regardless of sex, gets the urge to put their knowledge to the test every now and then.
+Now, almost everyone involved in BJJ, regardless of sex, gets the urge to put their knowledge to the test every now and then.
 In those terms, competitions offer a great platform for a student to express their style of BJJ.
-The competitions scene might be dominated by the male population in numbers, but not necessarily in quality.
+The competition scene might be dominated by the male population in numbers, but not necessarily in quality.